03/27/12

 Tricks and Treats

-Have Hyperbubble allowed their impossibly sweet songs to fall into evil hands?
+Has Hyperbubble allowed their impossibly sweet songs to fall into evil hands?
 Yes, and it’s a spooky remixed delight!
 Candy Apple Nightmares is a twisted take on their Candy Apple Daydreams release from earlier this year.
-It’s the perfect companion piece, the yang to the yin, the black to the white, the Darth Va … you get the idea.
+It’s the perfect companion piece, the yang to the yin, the black to the white, the Darth Va…you get the idea.

 Island Delights